 Digital transformation is all about people — it’s about making things work for human beings.
 To transform successfully, companies have to think about processes from a human perspective.

 People have roles within organizations.
 Organizations, or systems, use processes to achieve specific results — and some of those processes are opaque and hard to understand.
-Most people aren’t interested in how processes and technologies work — they simply want to achieve a particular outcome.
+Most people aren’t interested in how processes and new technologies work — they simply want to achieve a particular outcome.

 “Technology is built for humans, and not the other way around; transformation is about making things function for people.”

 Most end users aren’t technical.
 They find IT frustrating — especially when it doesn’t work properly — and imagine innovation as a hindrance, rather than a path forward.
 Optimization and transformation are pointless exercises if they don’t improve the human experience.

 At DMI, we show people how technologies help them achieve success in the workplace.
 We believe humans drive digital transformation and shape the business outcome.
 Change is tangible, which is why we focus on transformation when we speak to people.
 Human beings experience transformation more than either of the other two Convergence Model stages.

 “People don’t experience innovation and they don’t experience optimization, either, but they do experience transformation.
 That’s why the focus is on transformation: it’s the one thing they experience.”

 The DMI Convergence Model revolves around human input — so what happens when we add AI?
 Do we remove or reduce the human experience when we bring in machine learning?

 We don’t think so.
 In fact, we’d argue that AI-enabled bots have experiences of their own.
 To function efficiently, they have to behave like human beings.
 Bots don’t have emotions, but they still learn and grow accordingly.
 They gather relevant data and modify behaviors based on new information, just like people do.